nsrr/heartbeat-documentation/pages/manuals/endothelial-function/3-03-05-01-pre-recording-signal-quality-check.md

 Probe 1 or 2 on the screen.
 6. Make sure there are no leaks for one minute.

 **Note**:  Sometimes a complete occlusion on certain patients cannot be achieved.
-If continued pulsations are observed, then inflate another 50 mm Hg to 250 and if continued pulsations, then to a maximum of 300 m Hg.
+If continued pulsations are observed, then inflate another 50 mm Hg to 250 and if continued pulsations, then to a maximum of 300 mm Hg.
 Sometimes, when the level of the incomplete occlusion is significant it will be written in the this column- “WARNING-incomplete occlusion”.

 <div class="center">
 <div class="btn-group">